-Samsung Galaxy S II Plus official, features 4.3-inch display and Android 4.1.2 Jelly BeanAlex Wagner - Deputy Managing Editor, News Desk
+Samsung Galaxy S II Plus official, features 4.3-inch display and Android 4.1.2 Jelly BeanAlex Wagner - Editorial Director of News and Content

 The Galaxy S III and Galaxy Note II may be the two major pieces of Samsung's mobile ship right now, but today the company announced that it's taking the time to refresh one of its other popular smartphones.
 Samsung this morning introduced the Galaxy S II Plus, a new version of the Galaxy S II that originally made its debut in February 2011.
 Here's how the spec sheet for the Galaxy S II Plus breaks down:

 - 8GB storage, microSD slot with support for cards up to 64GB in size